GCNs-Net: A Graph Convolutional Neural Network Approach for Decoding Time-resolved EEG Motor Imagery Signals: Literature Survey

-Considering the topological relationship of EEG electrodes, the graph in the non-Euclidean space was put forward\cite{zhang2019gcb, wang2019phase, song2018eeg, wang2018eeg}.
-Researchers have investigated CNNs with the graph theory, intending to apply the convolutional operation on graphs.
-Two strategies were presented to define the convolutions, i.e., either from the spatial domain or from a spectral domain.
-At first, spatial GCNs were proposed\cite{hamilton2017inductive, monti2017geometric, niepert2016learning, gao2018large}.
-However, references \cite{bruna2013spectral, defferrard2016convolutional} indicated that it faced the challenge of matching the local neighborhoods, and there was no convincing mathematical definition supporting such operations.
-On the other hand, the spectral method provided a well-defined localized operator on graphs\cite{shuman2013emerging}.
-Thus, references \cite{bruna2013spectral, shuman2013emerging} proposed an innovative approach of the GCNs by combining the CNNs with the spectral graph theory.
-Noticeably, reference \cite{bruna2013spectral} first performed the GCNs from the spectral perspective.
-A few works have applied the above model to decode EEG tasks, primarily in EEG-based emotion recognition\cite{zhang2019gcb, wang2019phase, song2018eeg, wang2018eeg}.
-In detail, reference \cite{zhang2019gcb} combined the GCNs with the broad learning system and put forward the Graph Convolutional Broad Network, which achieved 94.24\% accuracy on the SJTU emotion EEG Dataset.
-Reference \cite{wang2019phase} presented phase-locking value-based GCNs.
-Reference \cite{song2018eeg} proposed dynamical GCNs that can dynamically learn the topological relationship of EEG electrodes during training.
-Reference \cite{wang2018eeg} improved the above method via a broad learning system.
-Nevertheless, to date, the GCNs have not been studied in the field of EEG MI.
-In this work, a novel structure of the GCNs was introduced to decode EEG MI signals.
-First of all, based on the absolute Pearson’s matrix of overall signals, the graph Laplacian was built up to represent the topological relationship of EEG electrodes.
-Besides, the GCNs-Net built on graph convolutional layers learned the generalized features.
-The followed pooling layers reduced dimensionality.
-And the fully-connected (FC) softmax layer derived the final prediction.
-Furthermore, the Chebyshev polynomial was applied to approximate graph convolutional filters, which significantly promoted the computation efficiency.
-Last but not least, the GCNs-Net decoded time-resolved EEG MI signals, which paved the road towards effective and efficient BCI applications.
+Considering the topological relationship of EEG electrodes, the graph in the non-Euclidean space was put forward~\cite{zhang2019gcb, wang2019phase, song2018eeg, wang2018eeg, hou2022deep, jia2020attention}.
+Researchers have explored the CNNs with the graph theory, intending to apply the convolutional operation on graphs.
+Two strategies were presented to define convolutions,~\ie, either from the spatial domain or the spectral domain.
+At first, the spatial GCNs were proposed~\cite{hamilton2017inductive, monti2017geometric, niepert2016learning, gao2018large}.
+However, references~\cite{defferrard2016convolutional} and~\cite{bruna2013spectral} indicated that they faced the challenge of matching the local neighborhoods.
+On the other hand, the spectral method provided a well-defined localized operator on graphs~\cite{shuman2013emerging}.
+Thus, an innovative approach of the GCNs was proposed by implementing the CNNs based on the spectral graph theory.
+In specific, Bruna~\etal\cite{bruna2013spectral} first performed the GCNs from the spectral perspective.
+A few works~\cite{zhang2019gcb, wang2019phase, song2018eeg, wang2018eeg} have applied the above model to decode EEG tasks in the field of EEG-based emotion recognition.
+In detail, reference~\cite{zhang2019gcb} combined the GCNs with a broad learning system and put forward the Graph Convolutional Broad Network, which achieved 94.24\% accuracy on the SJTU Emotion EEG Dataset~\cite{7104132}.
+In~\cite{wang2019phase}, Wang~\etal presented a phase-locking value-based GCNs.
+The dynamical GCNs were proposed by Song~\cite{song2018eeg}, which can dynamically learn the topological relationship of EEG electrodes during training.
+Reference~\cite{wang2018eeg} improved the above method via a broad learning system.
+Moreover, in~\cite{hou2022deep}, Hou~\etal introduced a two-stage method in which it first extracted the spatial-temporal EEG features via an attention-based bidirectional long short-term memory model, and then employed the graph representation learning to classify deep features.
+Reference~\cite{jia2020attention} proposed an end-to-end approach, a graph residual network, to classify EEG signals.
+The highly competitive performance of these approaches~\cite{zhang2019gcb, wang2019phase, song2018eeg, wang2018eeg, hou2022deep, jia2020attention} indicated the superiority of applying the graph learning methods.